pat149/OpenScan_Classic_Premium/README.md

 - use heated inserts instead of driving the screw into the plastic
 - higher modularity concerning the size of the scanner
 - printing without any supports

+So I redesigned the Classic version from scratch on.
+No parts of the original have been reused in order to

+## Detailed changes to the original OpenScan Classic